openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 To mitigate the risks, a thorough review of the enhancement must be done by MicroShift, OpenShift, and RHEL teams, and making sure testing strategy is sound and prioritized equally with the feature development.

+Due to nature of Copy-on-Write, initial size of the backup is smallest it can get.
+As MicroShift continues to run of and change data directory, due to changes on filesystem, size of the backup will increase.
+Systems doing considerable amount of writes to etcd (only via kube-apiserver; like featuring a lot of operators and CRDs) might b especially affected.
+To address that, we should provide guidance on maintaining the backups (it might involve manual step by step guide or providing a command that would prune backup, e.g. ones for commits that no longer exists on the system).

 ### Drawbacks